 - We know most people want to keep their Marketplace coverage, and work hard to submit their documents on time.

-- If you're having trouble submitting documents or have questions, contact the Marketplace Call Center and explain your 2016 coverage may change due to a "data matching issue" or "inconsistency," or you need verify your Special Enrollment Period eligibility.
+- If you're having trouble submitting documents or have questions, contact the Marketplace Call Center and explain you got a notice saying you have a "data matching issue" or "inconsistency," or you need to attest a life event that qualified you for a Special Enrollment Period.